Yoga in advertising: Yoga marketing

-The growth of yoga as exercise from the 1980s to the 2000s encouraged the market to diversify, first-generation yoga brands such as Iyengar Yoga being joined by second-generation brands such as Anusara Yoga.
+The growth of yoga as exercise from the 1980s to the 2000s encouraged the market to diversify, with first-generation yoga brands such as Iyengar Yoga being joined by second-generation brands such as Anusara Yoga.
 The scholar of yoga Andrea Jain writes that these were "mass-marketed to the general populace"; successful brands were able to gain audiences of hundreds of thousands from cities around the world.
-This in turn led to regulation.
+This, in turn, led to regulation.
 Professional organisations such as the Yoga Alliance and the European Union of Yoga maintain registries of yoga schools that provide appropriate yoga teacher training, and of yoga teachers who have been trained on approved courses.
 Certifying organisations such as Yoga Alliance have set out guidelines for how their members and others may use their logos in advertisements.

 In the Western world, yoga has become "feminized ... both in theory and in practice".
 Its practitioners are largely women; for example, in the United States in 2004, 77 per cent of yoga practitioners were women, while in Australia in 2002, the figure was 86 per cent; in Britain in the 1970s, yoga classes were between 70 and 90 percent female.
 Commercialization has gone hand-in-hand with this trend, to the point where yoga aimed at the female market has become a business worth hundreds of millions of pounds a year.
 Accordingly, advertisers have attempted to appeal to women in search of well-being to market a wide variety of goods and services, some clearly related to a healthy life, from probiotic yoghurt and low-fat cereals to fitness clubs and water filters, and some not, with products as diverse as air travel, beer, motor vehicles, and financial services.
-Some uses of yoga in marketing, such as for Lululemon yoga clothing and mala beads (with the corporate logo) are seen to be commercial but are at least directly connected to yoga practice.
+Some uses of yoga in marketing, such as for Lululemon yoga clothing and mala beads (with the corporate logo), are seen to be commercial but are at least directly connected to yoga practice.